SciML/GlobalSensitivity.jl/docs/src/tutorials/parallelized_gsa.md

-# Parallelized Sobol Sensitivity Analysis of an ODE
+# Parallelized Morris and Sobol Sensitivity Analysis of an ODE

 Let's run GSA on the Lotka-Volterra model to and study the sensitivity of the maximum of predator population and the average prey population.